svenkreiss/decouple/README.md

 Example models are in the module ModelGenerators ([README file](ModelGenerators/README.md)).

+A fully working example that _recouples_ a model that someone else decoupled is implemented in the [decoupledBoilerplate](http://github.com/svenkreiss/decoupledBoilerplate) project.

-# Creating plots for the note
+# Creating plots for the paper

 Run everything with